 • Rhubarb stalks – with their zing, freshness, and very unique flavor profile.

-• Light brown sugar – brings a subtle caramel flavor.
+• Cane sugar – brings a subtle caramel flavor.
+You can swap cane sugar with granulated sugar.

 • Vanilla powder – for its sweetness, depth of flavor and help bring out the rhubarb’s flavors.